DTS Applicants must be at least 18 years old and have a high school diploma or the equivalent.

 Here you will find something for everyone.
 From miles of hiking trails to tennis and volleyball courts to our Olympic-sized swimming pool, there are endless opportunities for outdoor recreation.

 Our expansive grounds provide plenty of space for spending time alone with God, hanging out with people, or just getting away from it all.
 The hotel lobby has sitting areas, WiFi, and a coffee shop.
 You can visit our prayer room and soak in God’s presence, or jam in worship in Ebenezer Hall.

-Students live in dormitory housing.
-Most rooms have a connected bathroom.
-Living, dining and kitchen areas are all shared spaces.
-All meals during the school are served in our hotel dining room or the community dining rooms in our dormitory housing.
+Students live in dormitory housing (most often either the Lodge or the Cooper House).
+Most bedrooms have a connected bathroom or shared bathroom.
+Living, dining and kitchen areas are all community spaces.
+During the school meals are served in our hotel dining room or the community dining rooms in our dormitory housing.

 A typical weekly schedule includes worship and intercession, dynamic teaching, small groups and one-on-one time with school staff, and devotional time with God.
 In addition, you will enjoy ministry and service assignments alongside full-time YWAM missionaries.
 You will also have plenty of time to spend with other students and members of the community.
 Some weekends have scheduled activities and others will be free.
 Sundays are open for you to connect with a local church for worship and fellowship.

 We will notify you of your acceptance once we have received all your required forms.
 Don’t worry though, we will stay in regular contact with you throughout the application process.
 Once accepted, you will receive a list of what to bring, visa information and other specifics.